csbg/SplineOmics/README.md

 }
 ```

-Note that when some installation filepaths are not writable on Windows, it is necessary running `RStudio` as administrator once for the installation.
-Otherwise, set up a library path (code block below) for the installation and rerun the code block above.
+Note that when some installation paths are not writable on **Windows**, it is necessary running `RStudio` as administrator once for the installation.
+Otherwise, set up a library path (code block below) for the installation and (re)run the code block above.

 ```r
 # Create a directory for R libraries